 I hang up blankets or curtains with cool or basic prints.
 I haven’t gone outside yet, so this gives a simple background without looking like you just took it next to your bed.
 Then I set up my camera on a stool, using books to give it the right height.
-I also set up a mirror behind it so I can see how I fit into the shot before my timer runs out.posted about 5 years ago
+I also set up a mirror behind it so I can see how I fit into the shot before my timer runs out.posted over 5 years ago

 I sit my camera on a little table thing near our window, so it’s about thigh height, and I stand about 2 m’s back.